Don’t be afraid of these hallucinating MIT drones

 An on-campus drone-testing site is rigged with motion-capture equipment that tracks where a drone is actually flying, while a computer quickly feeds it details from where it’s located in a virtual environment.
 So far, they’ve trained a drone to fly safely through the window of a virtual living room, then built a real-world environment equipped with a similar window within the testing facility.

-In those tests, the drone piloted itself through the actual window 119 teams, only crashing or requiring human assistance six times, according to MIT.
+In those tests, the drone piloted itself through the actual window 119 times, only crashing or requiring human assistance six times, according to MIT.

 The research team plans to present its research at the IEEE International Conference on Robotics and Automation in Brisbane, Australia, next week.